vdynak/Flixter/README.md

 - [x] Unique UI changes, such as background, font/color changes, etc.
 - [ ] User implements a collection view
-- [ ] User implemenets tab bar controller with at least two screens
+- [ ] User implements tab bar controller with at least two screens

 The following **additional** features are implemented: